 The Path Forward

 We have made great progress but recognize that there is much more to be done.
-That’s why in 2020, the Innovation Center for U.S. Dairy announced collective industry Environmental Stewardship Goals, pledging to achieve carbon neutrality or better, optimize water usage through recycling, and significantly improve water quality via management of manure and nutrients by 2050.
+That’s why in 2020, the Innovation Center for U.S. Dairy set collective industry environmental stewardship goals, pledging to achieve GHG neutrality, optimize water usage through recycling, and improve water quality via management of manure and nutrients by 2050.

 One way we are accelerating U.S. dairy’s efforts to reach these ambitious targets is through the Net Zero Initiative, which uses foundational research, on-farm pilots and the development of new product and ecosystem market opportunities to break down barriers and make cutting-edge feed production, cow care, energy efficiency and manure management practices accessible and economically viable for farms of all sizes, in all geographies.

 The U.S. dairy industry is committed to nourishing people, communities and the planet to foster a more sustainable future for generations to come.
 But the path to progress won’t be easy and it cannot be traversed alone.
 That’s why we are collaborating with partners across our industry to advance inclusive solutions that will make a meaningful impact — because together, we will be a catalyst for positive change.

 Krysta Harden is the President and CEO of the U.S. Dairy Export Council.